-MEETING OF THE PUBLIC TRUST BOARD - 7 th May 2020 Declarations of Interest AGENDA ITEM: 2 Report Author and Job Jenna Davies Responsible Danielle Oum Title: Director of Governance Director: Chair Action Required Approve □ Discuss □ Inform As ssure 🗵 Executive Summary The report presents a Register of Directors' interests to reflect the interests of the Trust Board members.
+MEETING OF THE PUBLIC TRUST BOARD - 7 th May 2020 Declarations of Interest AGENDA ITEM: 2 Report Author and Job Jenna Davies Responsible Danielle Oum Title: Director of Governance Director: Chair Action Required Approve 🗆 Discuss 🗆 Inform As sure  Executive Summary The report presents a Register of Directors' interests to reflect the interests of the Trust Board members.
 The register is available to the public and to the Trust's internal and external auditors, and is published on the Trust's website to ensure both transparency and also compliance with the Information Commissioner's Office Publication Scheme.
-Recommendation Members of the Trust Board are asked to: Note the report Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline There are no risk implications associated with this report.
-Resource implications There are no resource imp lications associa ated with this report.
+Recommendation Members of the Trust Boa Note the report rd are asked to: Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline Resource implications There are no resource imp lications associa ted with this report.
 Legal and Equality and Diversity implications It's fundamental that staff at the Trust are transparent and adhere to both our local policy and guidance set out by NHS England and declare any appropriate conflicts of interest against the clearly defined rules.
-Strategic Objectives Safe, high quality care ⊠ Partners ⊠ Resources ⊠ home ⊠ olleagues ⊠
+Strategic Objectives Safe, high quality care  Care at I Partners  Value co lleagues ⊠ Resources  are at ho